friemen/reactnet/README.md

 inconsistencies and handles infinite loops caused by cyclic dependencies gracefully.

-Can't tell at the moment how far this approach will bring me...
+Could be the core of a [reactor](https://github.com/friemen/reactor) re-implementation.

 ## Usage

 This is under construction.
-What is shown below is not meant as an API.
+What is shown below is not a final API.

 Define some reactives and their combinations: